frabulous/ProjectArakne/README.md

 It is also important to consider the maximum range of motion of the legs and to ensure that the legs are not pushed into an unrealistic or impossible position by the obstacle avoidance algorithm.

 It's important to notice that the algorithm is dependent on the level of complexity of the game and the obstacle detection method used, but with proper implementation, it can enhance the realism of the agent's movement and make the game more immersive.

+## Conclusions: limits and possible improvements

+In conclusion, the agent behavior presented in this project, although limited, could already be considered sufficient to be used in a video game.
+For example, it could be a believable robotic NPC that wanders within the game world.
+Of course, when dealing with an AI agent, some parameters may need to be manually set up on the specific needs, and some level design constraints must be considered.

+On the other hand, if a more realistic agent is desired, then this model has some limitations, but is open to future expansion.
+One limitation is the obstacle avoidance system, which does not currently handle the edge case where the agent encounters an obstacle that is too high, causing it to stop.
+There are multiple solutions to this problem, depending on the need, such as creating and triggering a procedural jumping animation that allows the agent to overcome the obstacle; another alternative is to modify the movement behavior and make it a steering behavior to attempt to circumvent the obstacle on a horizontal plane, or expanding the movement system to allow the spider to move on vertical walls and climb the obstacle.

+Depending on how realistic we want the agent to be, another problem could be that the collision of the legs is only handled on the root and on the tip.
+This means that, in some extreme cases, the model of the limb could penetrate a nearby obstacle.
+One possible solution is to expand our IK solving system so that it also uses raycasting from one bone to the next to check for the presence of any colliders; which in turn would require the ability to find an alternative solution for the IK chain.
+ An alternative solution, faster to implement but less predictable, would be to use colliders for each segment of the leg (such as capsule colliders) and set appropriate constraints, leaving the final position of the bones to the physics engine.

 ## References: